SergiusTheBest/plog/README.md

 Logger::setMaxSeverity(Severity severity);
 ```

-To get the logger use `get` function:
+To get the logger use `plog::get` function:

 ```cpp
 Logger* get();